 For information on the scholarships available to you as an international student, please see our International scholarships page.

-If you have non-standard qualifications or do not quite meet the admissions requirements for BA (Hons) Fine Art, the University of Northampton can offer you a fantastic opportunity to study a four year BA programme which includes a Foundation Year that will help you develop the technical, creative and academic skills you need in order to successfully progress to the full award.
+If you have non-standard qualifications or do not quite meet the admissions requirements for BA (Hons) Fine Art, the University of Northampton can offer you a fantastic opportunity to study a four year BA programme which includes a year of Foundation study.
+The Foundation Framework will help you develop the technical, creative and academic skills you need in order to successfully progress to the full award.

 Subject Studies 1: Practical and Study Skills – provides an introduction to key concepts, theories and principles associated with the area of study.